Danvenrit/jegyzet-jegyzetek/_notes/infoemeltangol/Information.md

 	- reproduction, publication, all types of personal and property rights, and the right for the owner to use his/her creation, and permit others for its use.
 - licensing
 	- license agreement
+		- is an agreement which the user usually has to accept before using the given service
-		- specifies the permitted use, and its conditions
+		- it specifies the permitted use, and its conditions
 		- if someone wants to use a commercial application, he/she needs to buy a license, or contract which allows its use
 		- the software publisher can authorize someone to use it but to not be able to distribute it
 		- the buyer confirms the existence of the license with the license agreement (also with an invoice, or other contract)